Table of Contents

 Returns were taking a lot of time and resources to process on our end, but ShipBob was super helpful and critical in creating a solution for us.”

 Nikolai Paloni, Co-Founder of Ombraz Sunglasses

-6. Make the shipping process personalized
+6. Make the shipping process personalised

-You can personalize the shipping process by putting extra effort into your transactional emails, including fun messaging and design.
+You can personalise the shipping process by putting extra effort into your transactional emails, including fun messaging and design.
 For instance, you can add eye-catching animation and or even discounts to encourage shoppers to come back and spend more sooner than later.

-Feel free to have fun experimenting with emails including order confirmation, shipping details, and order updates.
+Feel free to have fun experimenting with emails, including order confirmation, shipping details, and order updates.
 Just be sure to keep the subject lines straightforward so customers don’t miss them.
 You can also add gift notes, marketing inserts, and include giveaways or unexpected bonuses to delight your customers.

 7. Consider shipping subscriptions

 A subscription fulfilment strategy offers customers the option to have orders automatically refilled on a predetermined, recurring basis.

 By offering a subscription box service, customers can get ingredients delivered to make a fresh meal, freshen up their wardrobe without rummaging through racks, or easily stay on top of their essential needs.

 Subscription services offer an option for customers to ‘subscribe and save’ by having them commit upfront for a discount, rather than pay full price each time they reorder (or spend more money upfront and instead pay when they get the next batch of your product, without having to run to the store or remember to place another order).